Modes: SPA, MPA, SSG, SSR, CSR

 });

-.useApplication<Record<string, any>>.use: (...handlers: RequestHandler<ParamsDictionary, any, any, QueryString.ParsedQs, Record<string, any>>[]) => Express (+8 overloads)
+appconst app: Express .useApplication<Record<string, any>>.use: <any, any, any, any, QueryString.ParsedQs, Record<string, any>>(path: any, ...handlers: RequestHandler<any, any, any, QueryString.ParsedQs, Record<string, any>>[]) => Express (+8 overloads) (gracilemodule "@gracile/gracile/node" .nodeAdapter(handlerimport handler ));

-is returned, with this
+A node http.Server is returned, with this

-application (which is a Function
+application (which is a Function) as its

 callback.
 If you wish to create both an HTTP